Art&Craft

 Temple

 Allain Mailland is a special artist who has managed to bring out the hidden beauty of wood.
-The roots of southern France, true wonders, are his source of wood.
-The rest is inspiration, talent, hard work and a spark of genius.
+The roots of the South of France, true wonders, are his source of wood.
+The rest is inspiration, talent, hard work and a flash of genius.

 roots